Frequently Asked Questions

 4. Watch for external devices like a port and avoid the area.
 Chemotherapy is usually administered through an external port that is connected to the Subclavian vein.
 Avoid working around it to prevent contamination and other complications

 5. Be aware of possible Deep Vein Thrombosis (DVT).
 DVT is a common side effect during and post chemo.
 DVT is the formation of a blood clot in a deep vein, usually in a calf or thigh muscle.
-If you suspect your client has this condition stop your massage and refer your client to a doctor or emergency room.
+If you suspect or have confirmed this condition, please don't schedule a massage.
+Go to your physician or nearest emergency room.

 Can massage help my neuropathy?